UnaryLab/CryptOracle/README.md

 If CryptOracle has been useful in your own research, please cite us using the following bibtex citation:

 ```
-Currently anonymous pending the results of a current conference submission.
+Currently anonymous pending the results of a conference submission.
 ```

 ## License